In order for students to receive financial aid, they must maintain Satisfactory Academic Progress (SAP) towards a degree.

 Course repetitions: when a course is repeated, the most recent grade will be used in the calculation of GPA but the credits are counted as attempted for each course taken; and remedial coursework.
 Credits are counted even if financial aid was not being received at the time.
 The 67% completion rate ensures that a student will complete their degree within the maximum time frame allowed, and still be eligible for Federal student aid, which is 180 credits.
 Federal aid eligibility ends at 180 credits if they have not earned their first bachelor's degree.
 This does not guarantee receipt of institutional scholarships.

-Note - academic scholarships require a minimum GPA of 2.0 at all times and premier academic scholarships (Ambrose, Honors, and Presidential scholars) require a minimum GPA of 3.25 at all times and eligibility lasts up to four academic scholarships.
+Note - academic scholarships require a minimum GPA of 2.0 at all times and premier academic scholarships (Ambrose, Honors, and Presidential scholars) require a minimum GPA of 3.25 at all times and eligibility lasts up to four academic years.

 All transfer credits accepted and applied towards an SAU degree plan are counted at 100% completed.
 A maximum of 90 credits will be counted for a student enrolling who has a prior bachelor's degree.
 We do not count transfer GPA in our calculation.